matthewroot/root-readme/README.md

 #### Feedback will be delivered in a timely fashion

 Giving feedback, both positive and constructive, is one of the most important functions I perform in my role as a manager.
 Since feedback has such high value, not giving it to you as soon as I have it would be doing you a disservice.
-You'll often find me giving you feedback right away, in the moment when I perceive something.
+You'll often find me giving you feedback right away, in the moment, when I perceive something.
 When it's not possible to provide that realtime feedback or when I come to have feedback outside of direct interactions with you, I will provide this to you in our next 1:1.
 It's my goal for you to always know how you're doing.
 If there are surprises for you in a performance feedback loop, it's an indication that I'm not being effective at this.

 #### Pointing you in the right direction